Spartan Assembly

 The Spartan Assembly, was the assembly of full citizens in the ancient Greek city-state of Sparta.
-Unlike its more famous counterpart the Assembly of ancient Athens, the Spartan Assembly had limited powers.
-It did not debate, and ordinary citizens could only vote, by shouting, for or against proposals.
-It's official name is generally thought to have been 'the Ekkelsia', rather than 'the Apella' as once commonly thought.
+Its principal role was to ratify the proposals brought to it by the gerousia and the ephors.
+Unlike its more famous counterpart the Assembly of ancient Athens, the Spartan Assembly had more limited powers.
+Its concurrence was required for legislation, and it helped determine state policy, particularly in foreign affairs.
+It voted by acclamation, and whether it debated is uncertain.
+The Assembly had regular meetings, which were probably convened and chaired by the ephors.
+Its official name is generally considered to have been 'the Ekklesia', rather than 'the Apella' as once commonly thought.